tinamelie/DAFTAR-ML/README.md

 ## **D**ata **A**gnostic **F**eature-**T**arget **A**nalysis & **R**anking **M**achine **L**earning Pipeline

 DAFTAR-ML is a specialized machine learning pipeline that identifies relevant **features** based on their relationship to a **target** variable.
 It supports both regression and classification tasks.
-It expects a single CSV file with one target column and any number of feature columns.
+DAFTAR-ML expects a single CSV file with one target column and any number of feature columns.

  Functionality Highlights: